Initially, Mundoo Island Station was a sheep station with a few dairy cattle to provide milk.

 Of particular importance to our enterprise now is herd improvement through the genetic data available for stud bulls and their progeny.

 Prime Angus are turned off Mundoo Island Station destined for the Japanese dinner plate, feedlots and local markets.

 The purchase of bulls is an exacting process and certainly not taken lightly.
-All breeding values and traits are meticulously taken into account when purchasing bulls, ensuring the desired herd improvement.
-The same exacting effort is placed on our choice of heifers from which we intend to breed to ensure our herd replacement program is as desired to produce quiet offspring with great growth attributes.
+All breeding values and genetic traits are meticulously taken into account when purchasing bulls, ensuring the desired herd improvement.
+The same exacting effort is placed on our choice of heifers from which we intend to breed to ensure our herd replacement program is as desired to produce docile offspring with great growth attributes.

 Mustering is done on horseback between the islands and motorbikes, Rangers and Argos on the high ground.